UTEL-UIUC/gtfs_segments/README.md

   <img src="/images/example.jpg" alt="drawing" width="400"/>
 </div>

 Transit agencies use the General Transit Feed Specification (GTFS) to publish transit data.
-More and more cities are adopting the GTFS format across the globe.
+More and more cities are adopting the GTFS output_format across the globe.
 The GTFS feed can be downloaded from [@transitfeeds](https://transitfeeds.com/) and [@mobility data](https://mobilitydata.org/).
 The GTFS segments is a concise representation of GTFS files removing unnecessary repetitions in the data and representing data in the form of segements.

 <p align="right">(<a href="#top">back to top</a>)</p>